Marak/translate.js/README.md

 expect(english).toBe('Hello world');
 ```

-If you want to make sure that you are only using offline translations, set the `engine` to `local`:
+If you want to make sure that you are only using offline translations with no fallback, set the `engine` to `local`:

 ```js
 translate.add(translations);